About George Blades

 George's representative experience includes advising:

-- A major Australian bank – in its and its group licensees' responses to disputes with advisers in relation to franchise and business agreements and with customers in relation to financial advice they received, including in internal dispute resolution, AFCA and the NSW Supreme Court.
+- A major Australian bank – in its and its group licensees' disputes with advisers in relation to franchise and business agreements and with customers in relation to financial advice, including in internal dispute resolution and at AFCA.

-- KPMG – in their defences in financial statement and compliance plan auditor negligence cases in the Federal Court involving collapsed mortgage lender Equititrust.
+- KPMG – in their defences in various financial statement and compliance plan auditor negligence litigation in the Federal Court.

-- Macquarie – in its defence of a claim in the Victorian Supreme Court relating to accessorial liability for breach of the directors' duty to act for a proper purpose.
+- Macquarie – in its defence of a claim in the Victorian Supreme Court alleging breach of directors' duties and claiming rescission.

-- A major super fund – in its response to an investigation by ASIC in relation to the obligation to give reasons in relation to life insurance decisions under the SIS Act.
+- A major industry super fund – in its responses to multiple investigations by ASIC in relation to matters including the obligation to give reasons in relation to life insurance decisions under the SIS Act.

 - A big-4 accounting firm – in their response to an investigation by the ACCC into suspected anti-competitive conduct in relation to government procurement.

-- REST – in its response to the Banking Royal Commission, including in drafting witness statements and preparing witnesses.
+- REST – in its response to the Financial Services Royal Commission.

 - Macquarie – in its applications to the Information Commissioner to review decisions by ASIC to disclose documents pursuant to requests made under the FOI Act.